 ADAPTURE provides the analytics tools and cloud expertise to audit your existing environments and assess any applications you have not yet moved to the cloud.
 From there, we help you answer the question, “How do we size each appropriately for AWS?”

-Stop paying for instances you don’t use and gain a clear view into your cloud environments.
+Stop paying for instances you don’t use and gain a clear view of your cloud environments.

 This post was contributed by AWS Certified Cloud Solutions Architect Paul Sczurek.
 Sczurek is an AWS Specialist with over 19 years of industry experience designing and implementing technical solutions that solve business problems.